picturesbyrobots/fxhash-preview-preview/README.md

 This is a small node.js tool that I wrote to that attempts to mimic the preview processes that FXHash uses when miniting a new GENTK.

 ## What problem does this solve?
  As a fxhash creator I work exculsively with WebGL.
-This often causes some strange behavior during the mint processes.
-I found that processes of checking preview outputs was a bit cumbersum and wrote this small tool to help myself and other WebGL users streamline preview output testing.
+I found that processes of checking preview outputs was a bit cumbersum and wrote this small tool to help streamline preview output testing.

 ## Is it accurate?
 This projects generates a screen shot by using puppeteer to